-I Want To Simplify My Summer Wardrobe—These 7 Throw-On Dresses Are Making It Easy
+I Want to Simplify My Spring Wardrobe—These 7 Throw-On Dresses Are Making It Easy

-When you're looking for an easy, throw-on summer dress, my advice is to focus on classic shapes and light, breathable fabrics.
+When you're looking for an easy throw-on spring dress, my advice is to focus on classic shapes and light, breathable fabrics.
 Cotton and linen are summer essentials, as they're lightweight enough to be comfortable even on the stickiest days and somehow manage to always look understatedly refined.
-And when it comes to silhouettes, you'll find that a classic shift, simple slip or midi dress with voluminous sleeves will always serve you well, this summer and for many summers to come.
+And when it comes to silhouettes, you'll find that a classic shift, simple slip or midi dress with voluminous sleeves will always serve you well, this spring, summer and for many summers to come.

 With so many tempting new options up for grabs, I've done some digging to find the seven staple dress styles that tick the boxes of being effortless, versatile and undeniably chic.
 Happy shopping.